 Solution Categories Selected

 Categories of solutions selected by the user.
 User may select more than one category, i.e. legal services and document assembly.
-(Categories will be mapped to standardized lists, such as Open Referral and should be same as "Assistance > Input > Provider Profile > Provider Categories")
+(Categories will be mapped to standardized lists, such as Open Referral and should be same as "Assistance > Input > Provider Profile > Provider Categories" Refer to list discussion under Issue Type.)

 Solution Categories Declined

 Categories of solutions the user explicitly declined to use.
 User may decline more than one category.
-(Categories will be mapped to standardized lists, such as Open Referral and should be same as "Assistance > Input > Provider Profile > Provider Categories")
+(Categories will be mapped to standardized lists, such as Open Referral and should be same as "Assistance > Input > Provider Profile > Provider Categories" Refer to list discussion under Issue Type.)

 Legal Issue